 In parallel, we encourage volunteers to pilot teaching our materials to target audiences in your own neighborhood.

 If you are an undergraduate or graduate student (or a certified instructor/faculty member) interested in teaching our innovative curriculum anywhere in the U.S., please e-mail us at email@example.com with a brief summary of your relevant qualifications and choice of target audience (such as inmates at a prison, town residents at a local library, students in an after-school program), and we will get in touch to equip you with the necessary materials.

 For the teaching opportunity in Boston, we will provide details about the center's location and our course materials to those selected as instructors, who will also receive training on best practices at the correctional facility by its affiliated volunteers prior to commencing teaching.

 If you would like to get involved with our non-profit in other ways, please take a look at this page for various educational opportunities and roles.
-If you would only like to receive occasional e-mails about major updates and opportunities as they arise, please sign up for our e-mail list.
+If you would only like to receive occasional e-mails about major updates and opportunities as they arise, please sign up for our newsletter.